-“Oftentimes, people ask me if the images I paint are from another century, from a bygone era.
-This is the West today, I say—a place where neighbor helps neighbor, where the land inspires awe and serves as the source of our food.
-A place where the day doesn’t end when the sun goes down.”
+“People often ask if the images I paint are from another century, from a bygone era.
+This is the West today, I say—a place where neighbor helps neighbor, where the day doesn’t end when the sun goes down.”